lefortalberic/MsFEM_for_reaction_diffusion_problems/FreeFEM2D/1EnergyGroup/README.md

 ```

 You can run the bash files [execute_experiment_cluster_varying_eps.sh](experiment/execute_experiment_cluster_varying_eps.sh) to run some tests.
+This file contains consecutive executions of FreeFem++ code to perform experiments with different parameter values.

+Note that this file has to be executed from the directory where the main_*.edp files are located.

 Should permission to execute these be denied, first do

 ```bash